Connect with us

 Bill would help Mississippi welfare recipients create savings accounts

-A bill pending in the Senate would a $2-to-$1 match for Mississippi welfare recipients to them create savings accounts.
+A bill pending in the state Senate would provide a $2-to-$1 match for Mississippi welfare recipients to help them create savings accounts.

-“Of the 100 most un-banked communities in the country, 17 are in Mississippi,” said Sen. John Horhn, D-, co-author of Senate Bill 2634 along with Sen. Chris Caughman, R-Mendenhall.
+“Of the 100 most un-banked communities in the country, 17 are in Mississippi,” said Sen. John Horhn, D-Jackson, co-author of Senate Bill 2634 along with Sen. Chris Caughman, R-Mendenhall.

 “I believe this is a wise use of resources and helping people with financial literacy and helping them to become financially stable,” Horhn said.
 “Forty other states are doing this, and they are seeing people being moved off the welfare rolls.”